florentchauveau/go-kamailio-binrpc/README.md

 ## Limits

-For now, only int, string and structs are implemented.
+For now, only int double string and structs are implemented.
 Other types will return an error.

 ## Contributing